-Nail trimming, haircuts, and any other forms of grooming are not covered in pet insurance.
+Nail trimming, haircuts, and any other forms of grooming are not covered by pet insurance.

-Some cat owners opt to have cosmetic surgeries for their cat, including nose jobs, tummy tucks, and many more frivolous surgeries.
+Some cat owners opt to have cosmetic surgeries for their cats, including nose jobs, tummy tucks, and many more frivolous surgeries.

 Unless surgery is needed for health reasons, it will not be covered by your insurance.

 Pre-existing conditions are defined as any kind of illness or injury obtained before enrolling in pet insurance.